SpeedyZooba/support-hub/README.md

 # support-hub
-ASpring Boot application for issuing tickets for the staff to view, linked to a database consisting of employees.
+A Spring Boot application for issuing tickets for the staff to view and resolve, linked to a database consisting of employees.